elliothux/mobx-time-traveler/README.md

     @observable
     foo = 1;

-    // Mark this action's effects be recorded by time-traveler
+    // Mark this action's effects recorded by time-traveler
     // Can also use "@action @withSnapshot"
     @actionWithSnapshot
     setFoo = (foo: number) => {